-There are clear channels of communication in place corporately for all consultation and engagement activity.
-This is done through the Smart Survey, Council's website (www.merthyr.gov.uk), social media sites and the Contact Community magazine.
-In addition to this, there is a citizen panel for Merthyr Tydfil and a combined panel with Rhondda Cynon Taff CBC to ensure that the Council is consulting and engaging with all sections of the community.
+Communication and engagement activities are primarily done using a digital consultation hub Smart Survey.
+This portal is published through the Council's website (www.merthyr.gov.uk), social media sites and the Contact Community magazine.
+A citizens panel for Merthyr Tydfil and Rhondda Cynon Taf (RCT) is another form of engagement, however the members of this group are currently being reviewed to ensure that we are including all sections of the community.